Ananna-Datta/TypeScript-Basic/README.md

-What is the use of the keyof keyword in TypeScript?
+1.What is the use of the keyof keyword in TypeScript?
 Provide an example.
 <br><br>
 keyof is a powerful utility that gives you a union of all keys in a type. type Person = {